 You did it!
 Enjoy married life!

-Do you have any tips to prepare for the countdown of your wedding?
+Do you have any tips to prepare for the countdown to your wedding?
 Which month was your busiest?
 Comment below and join in the conversation!